Tuberculosis Vaccine Trial (TB043)

 Tuberculosis (also known as TB) is a disease caused by a bacterium (Mycobacterium tuberculosis) that remains one of the leading infectious disease killers worldwide.
 BCG is the only vaccine currently licenced for use against TB.
 BCG has some effect against TB disease in childhood, but it is not good enough at protecting against disease in adulthood, which leads to the majority of TB deaths.
 We are working on developing better vaccines against TB in the hope of providing greater protection than that given by the BCG alone.

 It is not easy to work out which vaccines work well and which do not.
 To help us, we are studying how people’s immune systems respond to BCG.
 BCG itself is a type of bacteria, similar to TB but much weaker so it does not cause disease in people with normal immune systems.
 For the purpose of this study, we are using BCG to mimic an infectious response.
 This is called a BCG “challenge”.
-We are giving BCG either as an inhaled aerosol (as this is the natural route via which TB infects people) or as an injection.
+We are giving BCG as an inhaled aerosol (as this is the natural route via which TB infects people).
 We then study the effects on the lungs and in the blood.
 This study does not use virulent (infectious) TB bacteria at all and there is no risk of getting TB.
 We hope that this study will help improve our understanding of TB infection for future TB vaccine development.

 What is BCG?

 BCG is a strain of the bacterium that causes TB in cattle.
 It is a live vaccine, meaning the bacteria in the vaccine are still alive but are weakened so that they do not cause TB disease, but do improve the body’s immune response against TB.